Fitness to study

 In order to become a doctor you must have received the following vaccinations:

-- Both measles, mumps, and rubella vaccines (or evidence of immunity to measles and rubella)
+- Measles, mumps, and rubella (or evidence of immunity to measles and rubella)

-- Chickenpox (or a history of having chickenpox)
+- Varicella (or a history of having chickenpox)

 We may require independent advice from occupational health and refer you to their services throughout your course.
 This may also involve retesting, further vaccinations or other appropriate interventions.

-From 15 March 2022, the UK government revoked the requirement for students engaged in patient-facing health or social care settings to be fully vaccinated against Covid-19.
-This means that while we still encourage all eligible students to become fully vaccinated, there will be no impediment to you starting your course, regardless of your Covid-19 vaccination status.
+While we still encourage all eligible students to become fully vaccinated against Covid-19, there is currently no impediment to you starting your course, regardless of your Covid-19 vaccination status.

 We welcome applications from all potential students with disabilities or any ongoing physical, mental health or educational issues.